kergoth/OE-Signatures/README.rst

     variables are being referenced by this variable.
 This should allow us to work around the current issues where the referenced variable name is constructed programmatically.
+  - Determine how best to handle exceptions for the signature generation process.
+Currently new_value is called but we aren't catching the necessary exceptions there.
+I expect we'll just want to warn for each, but continue with the generation of the signature, but an alternative would be to either let them get passed up as is, or wrap them in some sort of signature failure exception.

   - Do extensive profiling to improve performance